XML RSS

 Testing for pollutants

 Testing for pollutants is becoming more sophisticated and some equipment is portable.
-Assessments can be done at multiple points so that 'hot spots' are found quickly, and results are available immediately.
+Assessments can be done for land pollution at multiple points so that 'hot spots' are found quickly, and results are available immediately.
 This speeds up decisions about how useful land is for the people intending to use it.
+If soil pollution is revealed, remediation can sometimes be undertaken.

 The most popular instruments are X-Ray Fluorescence (XRF) instruments for metals contamination detection and PID gas detectors for hydrocarbon pollution.